ElectroRoute-Japan/mms-client/README.md

 This library relies on Pydantic 2 and the pydantic-xml library for serialization/deserialization.
 As such, any type in this library can be converted to not only XML, but to JSON as well.
 This is extremely useful if you're trying to build a pass-through API service or something similar.

 ## Client Types
 Clients cannot call any and all endpoints in this API, willy-nilly.
 Some endpoints are restricted to particular clients.
-At the moment, there are two clients: Balance Service Providers (BSPs) and Transmission Service Operators (TSOs).
-Most likely you're operating as a BSP, in which case you'll have access to all endpoints.
+At the moment, there are three clients: Balance Service Providers (BSPs), Market Operators (MOs), and Transmission Service Operators (TSOs).
+Most likely you're operating as a BSP or MO, in which case you'll have access to most or all endpoints.
 However, it makes little sense for a TSO to be able to submit bids on their own power, so they are restricted to a read-only role in most cases.

+Note that MOs and BSPs access the MMS service using the same endpoints, but have distinct permissions.
+As such, both client types are supported explicitly here.

 Should you request an endpoint which you are not authorized for, you will receive an `mms_client.utils.errors.AudienceError`.